Transcripts4All/tools4all/README.md

 https://github.com/clsid2/mpc-hc/releases

 # Opcion
 A nice little open-source font viewer that lets you sample fonts using any text you want, and especially great for if you need to quickly sample through a lot of fonts.
-If you're wary about downloading the intaller executable, just get the portable .jar Java file instead and it should work as is as long as you have Java installed on your machine.
+If you're wary about downloading the installer executable, just get the portable .jar Java file instead and it should work as is as long as you have Java installed on your machine.

 **Opcion**
 http://opcion.sourceforge.net/